The translation of this document is outdated.

 (2) An intermediary service provider who performs transmission

-of information in an electronic communication network or ensures
+of information in an electronic communications network or ensures

-access to such network shall not be liable for the transmissible
+access to such network shall not be liable for the information to

-information if he or she observes the following conditions:
+be transmitted if he or she complies with the following

 1) does not propose the transmission of information;

-2) does not select the recipient of transmissible information;
+2) does not select the recipient of the information to be

-3) does not select or modify the transmissible
+3) does not select or modify the information to be

-(3) The transmission of the information referred to in
+(3) The transmission of information referred to in Paragraph

-Paragraph two of this Section shall also include the storage of
+two of this Section shall also include the storage of the

-transmissible information if storage is necessary only for the
+information to be transmitted if storage is necessary only for

-transmission of information and information is not stored for a
+the transmission of information and the information is not stored

-time period, which exceeds the time period necessary for the
+for a time period which exceeds the time period necessary for the

 transmission thereof.